trevorsheridan/more/README.md

-Amass is a command line utility to rapidly compile Less into static CSS.
+Hunter is a command line utility to rapidly compile Less into static CSS.

 ### Install